Combinatorial proof for the rationality of the bivariate generating series of maps in positive genus: The bivariate case: Combinatorial proof of Theorem

-In the bivariate case, the weight of a branch in a labeled scheme depends not only on the stature of the corresponding edge, but also on the parity of its labels.
-For this reason, we introduce \emph{binary bijections}, that allow to sort labeled schemes not only by the relative ordering of their vertices, but also by the parity of the difference of heights between any pair of vertices.
+In the bivariate case, the weight of a branch in a labeled scheme depends not only on the difference of its labels but also on their parity.
+For this reason, we introduce \emph{signed bijections}, that allow to group labeled schemes not only through the height ordering of their vertices, but also through the parity of the difference of heights between any pair of vertices.